andymcgunagle/postgresql-express-example/README.md

 - Test connection, then connect - a new connectionName.session.sql file will be generated

-- --@block will create blocks to run individual blocks of commands in your session.sql file
+- `--@block` will create blocks to run individual blocks of commands in your session.sql file

-## SQL commands
+## SQL Commands

 ### General Reminders: